gauravsane/Survive_bird/README.md

 Simple game using Python pygame library

 # How to start Game
-When you left click on mouse game is started
+When you click on mouse the game is started

 ![Screenshot (324)](https://github.com/gauravsane/Survive_bird/assets/68939352/ac8c1880-1d6f-4d17-9898-f5259c65ba59)